gtb-2022-wang-wanzhi/.github/profile/README.md

-# Informal Introduction to myself
+# an Informal Introduction

 ## Myself in a nutshell

-- On the internet, friends used to see me as:
+- On the internet, friends are used to see me as:
   ![penguin](https://github.com/gtb-2022-wang-wanzhi/.github/blob/main/profile/img/1.jpg)

   FYI, in this picture, it's called a chinstrap penguin!